AZO234/NP2kai/README.md

 Mouse is cuptured (hidden/show toggle) by F11 key.

 Mouse cursor is able to move with joypad when JoyMouse mode.
-Switch JoyMouse mode with joypad R2 button.
+Switch JoyMouse mode in config.
 D-UP/DOWN/LEFT/RIGHT: mouse move
 B button: left click
 A button: right click